microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaConditionalAccessPolicy.md

 5eeeeee5-6ff6-7aa7-8bb8-9cccccccccc9 31-07-2024 07:22:21             MFA policy                   enabled
 ```

-This command creates a new conditional access policy in Microsoft Entra ID that blocks access to Exchange Online from non-trusted regions.
+This command creates a new conditional access policy in Microsoft Entra ID that blocks access to Exchange Online from nontrusted regions.

 - `-DisplayName` parameter specifies the display name of a conditional access policy.
 - `-State` parameter specifies the enabled or disabled state of the conditional access policy.